decaycs/decay-startpage/README.md

 - [x] Make the base of the port
 - [x] Add screenshots
 - [ ] Make decay themed icons
-- [ ] Add support for others palettes
+- [ ] Add support for other palettes

 # Thanks to: